wiktorkoscielny/React-project-8/README.md

 ## General info
 This is simply Todo App made with React and axios module to menage data from typicode json server which is faking live server.

-I'm still working on some functionalities...
-- [x] Salary sum
-- [ ] Search

 ## Setup

 1. Installed __json-server__ with `npm install --save json-server`